LS-MicroFrontEnd/Docs.LS.Github/README.md

 First, [Create a new repository](https://docs.github.com/es/github/creating-cloning-and-archiving-repositories/creating-a-new-repository) in Git Hub

-After this you con do:
+After this, you can do:

 1) Open the console, in the local repository folder and add .git